niklasbuschmann/contrast/training.md

 - You can now click on the <code>Preview</code> tab, to see how well StarDist is doing in detecting the nuclei on the current slice.
 If detections look fine, click next to detect nuclei in the whole time-lapse sequence.
 - Keep clicking next button until you reach the *Select a tracker* option (image B below).
 Select <code>Simple LAP tracker</code> and click next.
 - In the settings, choose Linking max distance=30 pixel, Gap-closing max distance=10 pixel, Gap-closing max frame gap=10.
 Click next.

-  Note: if you want to track splitting and/or merging events, then choose the <code>LAP tracker</code>, and check the splitting/merging options.
+  **Note**: if you want to track splitting and/or merging events, then choose the <code>LAP tracker</code>, and check the splitting/merging options.
 - Keep clicking next until you reach the <code>Display options</code> (image C below).
 Here, various display options for the tracks could be selected.
 Choose <code>Show tracks backward in time</code>.
 - Please explore the three tabs at the bottom - <code>TrackScheme</code>, <code>Tracks</code> and <code>Spots</code>.
 A lot of statistics is hidden there, such as the raw values for each nuclei in each frame of the time-lapse.
 All the statistics could be exported to a CSV file.
 - Keep clicking next until you reach the last window called <code>Select an action</code>.
 Select <code>Capture overlay</code> and click <code>Execute</code> to generate a time-lapse movie with spots and tracks overlaid on top of the original data.